Lie symmetries of generalized Burgers equations: application to boundary-value problems

-where $p,q,s={\rm const}$.
+where $p,$ $q,$ and $s$ are constants.
 In general for all operators from $A^{\max}$ the number $k$ of such independent equations is no greater than 2 otherwise they form an incompatible system on $g$.
-There exist three inequivalent cases for the value of $k$ given by $k=0,$ $k=1$ and $k=2$.
+There exist three non-equivalent cases for the value of $k$ given by $k=0,$ $k=1$ and $k=2$.

 If $k=0,$ then~\eqref{c1} is identically zero and $c_1=c_2=c_0=0$.
 So, if $g$ is arbitrary, we obtain that the kernel of maximal Lie invariance algebras of equations from~\eqref{Eq_GenBurgers} is the one-dimensional algebra $\langle\partial_x\rangle$.